1 registered members (Gyury),

 Some of us are old enough to remember going to a petrol station and asking for "a squirt and a top up with 4 star" (or something like that) meaning a squirt of upper cylinder lubricant before topping up with the blend of the day (2 star, 4 star or 5 star).

-Well actually I never asked for a squirt myself, but my Dad used to.
-I used to work in a garage as a Saturday boy and did the squirting
+I used to work in a garage as a Saturday boy and did the squirting laugh

 997 C4S